Baratam-Saiprasoona/Streamlining-Ticket-Assignment-for-Efficient-Support-Operations/README.md

 ---

 ## 🛠️ Project Implementation
+The project was implemented in ServiceNow with the following components:
 ### 1️⃣ Creating Users
 Users represent individuals in the system.
 Two users were created:
 - **Katherine Pierce** – Member of the Certificates Group.